SAP-archive/workzone-workflow-journey-app-template/Overview.md

 handling the UI events, and processing workflow state changes, and ensuring that the model is updated properly.

+Some of the controllers are designed to be implemented to suit the use case; others are 'standard' event handlers, which use boiler plate code to process events in a sstandardised way, and shoul dnot need to be modified.

+## Standard Controller Event Handlers

-The following controller handlers are defined:
+The 'standard' following controller handlers are defined:

 #### onInit